 TIG welding – how to set up the welder, how to choose the right electrode and shielding gas?

-TIG welding is certainly the most versatile process.
-With this method, we are able to handle the widest variety of materials, even those that are heavy and toxic.
+TIG welding is undoubtedly the most versatile process.
+With this method, it is possible to weld the widest variety of materials, even those that are difficult or reactive.

-Inert gas TIG welding is also best for thin materials, thanks to the low heat input which prevents burning.
-It is therefore most commonly used in the welding of aluminium.
+Inert gas TIG welding is also best for thin materials, thanks to its low heat input, which prevents material burn-through.
+It is therefore most commonly used in the welding of aluminum and its alloys.

 How does TIG welding work?
-In this method, voltage is applied to the tungsten electrode via a current-carrying wire coming from the current source.
+In this method, voltage is applied to the tungsten electrode via a current-carrying wire coming from the power supply.
 The tungsten electrode is heat resistant, so it does not burn during welding.

-The biggest advantages of this welding method are the possibility to use alternating current, the best joint quality, a stable welding arc between the electrode and the material to be welded, the possibility to weld in all positions and the welding of workpieces with different thickness ranges.
+The biggest advantages of this welding method are the possibility to use alternating current, thigh joint quality, a stable welding arc between the electrode and the material to be welded, the possibility to weld in all positions and the welding of workpieces with different thickness ranges.

-The disadvantages of TIG welding include low welding speed, low productivity, expensive welding torch and relatively high welding operator experience required.
+The disadvantages of TIG welding include a slower welding process, low productivity, a relatively expensive torch and the need for a highly skilled operator.

 TIG welding – how does it work?

-Starting with the basics, TIG welding is a method of welding with a non-fusible tungsten electrode in a shield of inert gases such as argon, helium or mixtures of these.
-Most commonly, however, the shielding gas that welders use in this method is argon.
+Starting with the basics, TIG welding is a method of welding with a non-consumable tungsten electrode in a shield of inert gases such as argon, helium or mixtures of these.
+In most cases, however, the shielding gas that welders use in this method is argon.

 The resulting welding arc between the electrode and the material melts our base material.
-In addition, there is no need for additional material, but if we choose to feed it (the filler material is in the form of 1m long rods with a suitable diameter) we have to do it manually.
+In addition, there is no need for additional material, but if we choose to feed it (the filler material is in the form of 1-meter long rods with a suitable diameter) it must be added manually.

-The energy required for arc glowing is supplied by a unidirectional (direct or pulsed) welding source – so-called DC TIG or alternating current – so-called AC TIG.
+The energy required for arc ignition and maintenance is supplied by a unidirectional (direct or pulsed) welding source – so-called DC TIG or alternating current – so-called AC TIG.

-Direct current with negative polarity on the electrode is used for welding almost all metals except AL, Mg and their alloys.
+Direct current with negative polarity on the electrode is used for welding almost all metals except aluminum, magnesium and their alloys.

-As far as positive polarity is concerned, in TIG welding it is not used in practice due to the fact that about 70% of the heat is released at the electrode, which will cause melting.
+As far as positive polarity is concerned, in TIG welding it is not used in practice due to the fact that about 70% of the heat is released at the electrode, which may cause its premature melting.

 Aluminium, magnesium and their alloys are welded with alternating current so as to remove any oxides from the metal surface that are difficult to fuse.